Iran says Israel ‘biggest threat’ to world peace

 The Islamic republic’s archfoe Netanyahu has warned that the deal will expire too soon to permanently remove the threat.

-Iran has consistently denied seeking nuclear weapons, saying its activities are exclusively for peaceful purposes such as power generation.
+Iran has consistently denied seeking nuclear weapons, saying its activities are exclusively for peaceful purposes such as power generation.—APP